abachman/p5.websocket/README.md

 function setup() {
   createCanvas(200, 200);
   noStroke();

-  // connect to the chat.reasonable.systems p5 websocket server on the channel
+  // **1** Connect to the chat.reasonable.systems p5 websocket server on the
-  // named "p5.websocket-example".
-Every sketch on the same channel will get
+  // channel named "p5.websocket-example".
+Every sketch on the same channel
-  // messages from this sketch.
+  // will receive messages from this sketch in its `messageReceived` function. connectWebsocket("wss://chat.reasonable.systems/p5.websocket-example");
-  connectWebsocket("wss://chat.reasonable.systems/p5.websocket-example");
 }